solimand/Youtube-DataAPI/README.md

 If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.

 ## Quick Start
+The Quickstart example print some info about a Youtube channel.
+Usage: `python quickstart.py <Youtube User Name>`
 ## Youtube Playlist